kostya-zero/kostya-zero/README.md

-- A software developer and a system administrator.
+- A programmer and a system administrator.
 - I develop projects in Rust, learning TypeScript and Next JS.

 <div class="badges">